Azure-Samples/sample-mdw-serverless/README.md

 #### Notebook (Spark Pool) - Pipeline 'bron2silver - Notebook'

-Alternatively to the Azure Fuction, there is also the option to leverage a Notebook ('bronze2silver - Notebook' Pipeline).
-The code also addresses the scenario where it is recomended to fix alter the directory structure, and reflect the right location/partition.
-This option is recommended when the amount of data to be processed is big (eg. initial load).
+In alternative to the Copy and Azure Function activities, you can leverage a Notebook activity to move large amounts of data.
+The sample code, inside the Notebook, includes an example of how to move files to different target directories based on the Date value.

 #### Write to silver